- Everything you need to know about safe sleep for infants

 - Newborn keeping you awake all night?
 9 Tips for the sleep deprived mom

-- Co-sleeping: Putting the controversies to rest
+- Co-sleeping with baby: Putting the controversies to rest

 - I hired a pediatric sleep consultant so you don’t have to

 Co-sleeping is a sleep practice that’s been around for as long as people have been having babies.
 It is one of the practices associated with attachment parenting, which advocates increasing the connection between the parent and child and thereby setting the stage for secure relationships later in life.

 Co-sleeping is characterized by sleeping close to your baby, either through bed-sharing or room sharing with a bassinet or crib kept within arm’s reach.
 Co-sleeping can also entail children and caregivers sharing sleeping locations for all or part of a night for all or just some nights.

 Few topics are as heated or polarizing amongst new parents as sleep.
 Whether it’s in sleep arrangements or sleep training methods, or even bedtime routines, co-sleeping seems to lead parents to draw a line in the sand of parenting, separating those who do from those who don’t.

 It can be hard to figure out the healthiest choice for your family.
 I was blissfully unaware of these controversies until I had my son.
 I thought there’s nothing sweeter and comforting than cuddling up all night with your newborn.
 Then one of my relatives advised me that we couldn’t share the same bed with our child, as according to the traditions of our culture here in Kenya, men are not supposed to hold or be close to their offspring for the 1st year of their life.

 While I was aware of the risk of increasing our baby’s chance of SIDS, the cultural citation sounded strange.
 Nonetheless, I embarked on a journey of learning more about co-sleeping, cultural differences, benefits, risks, and safety guidelines, which I’ll share with you.